jsj2008/jailbreak/README.md

 # Daily Updates

+* Monday, December 5th - 2:00 AM - I still need to finish my voice overs of my iCloud Bypass and my iBoot exploit, so I worked on disassembling Evasi0n for iOS 6.1.2.
+This jailbreak changed the way jailbreaks work.
+Evasi0n was the first to attack AMFI instead of trying to patch around it.
+This changed in iOS 6.1.3 and higher as Apple patched the jailbreak in the next firmware update.

 * Monday, December 5th - 11:30 AM - Small update, but iOS 10.1.1 iCloud Lock Bypass video finished processing and is live on YouTube [Here](https://www.youtube.com/watch?v=Cg8FAgkW9wI&feature=youtu.be "YouTube")

 * Monday, December 5th - 11:15 AM - I started editing the video for my lockscreen bypass that was found over the weekend.
 When a new iPhone is sold, it is locked to a user's account.
 If the user loses his or her password, the device becomes a paperweight unless proof can be given to Apple.
 A lockscreen bypass circumvents this, and is a major security risk, which is why it will be patched in the next update to iOS.
 This flaw is very similar to ones in the past where random characters in a text field overflow the allocated memory causing the setup app to crash.
 This is nice for me too because this gives me an opportunity to learn a little video editing while I am at it.